-Furthermore, the report notes that the number of startup established in Israel each year is declining, early capital issuance rounds are decreasing and the Innovation Authority’s budget as percentage out of the state budget is significantly lower compared to other countries that lead in global innovation.
+Furthermore, the report notes that the number of startups established in Israel each year is declining, early capital issuance rounds are decreasing and the Innovation Authority’s budget as a percentage out of the state budget is significantly lower compared to other countries that lead in global innovation.
 Therefore, while the Israeli high-tech sector handled quite nicely the turbulence of the corona crisis and even seemed like it has never seen a better time – the report unveils some worrisome indices that highlight the fact that in order to maintain a sturdy Israeli economy, the State of Israel must continue to work and ensure the prosperity of the sector.

 Among the significant highlights of the report:

 - Over the past five years, the number of new start-ups established annually in Israel fell from 1,400 in 2014 to 850 in 2019, and it is estimated that just 520 new start-ups were established in 2020.

 - Where will tens of thousands of graduates holding high-tech professional degrees work?
 One in every four students in Israel is studying for a bachelor’s degree in technological fields, including engineering or computer science.
 An influx of new graduates could exacerbate the existing “entry-level” problem.
 By 2030, more than 20-25 thousand employees with limited or no experience are expected to join the high-tech sector each year, but according to the Israel Innovation Authority and Start-Up Nation Central’s Human Capital Report, only 45% of companies recruit “junior employees.”